awsdocs/aws-doc-sdk-examples/php/example_code/dynamodb/Readme.md

 **Getting started with DynamoDB and PartiQL**

 This scenario shows you how to create an Amazon DynamoDB table for storing movie data.
-The scenario loads movies into the table from a JSON-formatted file and walks you through an interactive demo to add, update, and delete movies using PartiQL (both with `executeStatement` and `batchExecuteStatement`).
+The scenario loads movies into the table from a JSON-formatted file and walks you through an interactive demo to add, update, and delete movies by using PartiQL (both with `executeStatement` and `batchExecuteStatement`).

 Run the following from the `aws-doc-sdk-examples\php\dynamodb\partiql_basics` directory: